spf-tools/spf-tools/README.md

 to the input in DNS zone format using CloudFlare's API.

-To use this script, file `.spf-toolsrc` in `$HOME` directory should contain `TOKEN` and `EMAIL` variable definitions which are then used to connect to CloudFlare API.
+To use this script, file `.spf-toolsrc` in `$HOME` directory should contain `TOKEN` variable definition which is then used to connect to CloudFlare API.
 The file should also contain `DOMAIN` and `ORIG_SPF` variables which stand for the target SPF domain (e.g. `spf-tools.eu.org`) and original SPF record with includes